Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 (b)

-ITC intended to be used exclusively for non-business purpose
+ITC intended to be used exclusively for the purposes other than business

 (-)T1